-- 10.5.1 Examples of test reports, with an illustration of the use of the flow charts on the application of the Class 1 acceptance and assignment procedures to musk xylene (UN 2956), are given in figures 10.5 to 10.8. - 10.5.2 An example proforma for a test report on articles is given in Figure 10.9.
+10.5.1 Examples of test reports, with an illustration of the use of the flow charts on the application of the class of explosives Class 1 acceptance and assignment procedures to musk xylene (UN 2956)hexanitrostilbene (UN0392), are given in figures 10.6 to 10.9.

+10.5.2 An example proforma for a test report on articles is given in Figure 10.10.

-Figure 10.5: RESULTS FROM APPLICATION OF THE CLASS 1 ACCEPTANCE PROCEDURE
+Figure 10.6: RESULTS FROM APPLICATION OF THE CLASS 1-OF EXPLOSIVES ACCEPTANCE PROCEDURE